About Trent University

 Trent alumni and faculty are recognized all over the world:

 - Nobel Prize Winners - we have two at Trent.
 Alumnus James Orbinkski ‘80 was awarded the Nobel Peace Prize for his work with Doctors Without Borders.
 Professor Chris Furgal was a co-recipient of the Nobel Prize for raising awareness of global climate change.

-- Five Trent grads have the distinction of being renowned Rhodes Scholars at the University of Oxford, having received the Rhodes International Postgraduate Award, which is widely considered to be one of the world's most prestigious scholarships
+- Five Trent grads have the distinction of being renowned Rhodes Scholars, having received the Rhodes International Postgraduate Award, which is widely considered to be one of the world's most prestigious scholarships

 It's an exciting time to be a Trent student

 - We have recently transformed our Bata Library in the library of the future - features of the new library include: an entrepreneurship and social innovation centre; carefully selected book and non-print collections; three research centres; two visualization labs, Critical Making Studio; educational design research studio; presentation practice room; and a wide variety of interactive student spaces (group and individual)

 - The vision of Trent students past and present became a reality in 2017 with the opening of the new Student Centre on our Peterborough campus - the breathtaking new space overlooking the Otonabee River offers new places and opportunities for students to socialize, learn, study and engage with life on campus